dmccan/yada-wiki/readme.txt

 * How can I add a wiki table of contents menu in the sidebar?

-There is now a sidebar widget so that you can include the TOC or a category list of wiki article.
+There is now a sidebar widget so that you can include the TOC or a category list of wiki articles.
 It is a multi-instance widget so you can have more that one version of the widget active at a time.

 * Can I use the sidebar widget with Page Builder plugins?